Published 28th March 2018

 - Provide a vitamin, mineral and amino acid supplement for all round health

-- Provide an EquiFeast Chelated Calcium supplement or lick if you have any signs of behavioural issues or if grazing any of the oxalate species (NB EquiFeast products contain much more chelated calcium than competitors and that technology is protected by an Australian patent)
+- Provide an EquiFeast Chelated Calcium supplement or lick if you have any signs of behavioural issues or if grazing any of the oxalate species.
+NB EquiFeast products contain much more chelated calcium than competitors (at least 24 times the next nearest competitor) and that technology is protected by an Australian patent

 - Provide access to fresh and clean water at all times